• Skip to primary navigation

 sliced mushrooms, carrots onions, olives, basil, red pepper on cutting board.

-• This dish uses vegetables and flavors that you would find in Mediterranean cooking.
-Simple ingredients like onions, carrots, peppers, garlic all add to the savory flavors.
+• This greek chicken recipe uses vegetables with so much flavor that you would find in Mediterranean cooking.
+Simple ingredients like white or red onion, carrots, peppers, Kalamata olives, garlic and fresh herbs like fresh parsley or fresh oregano all add to the savory flavors.

 • The beauty of this recipe is that you can substitute what you have on hand and want to use up.
-Add celery or green peppers or even yellow squash or zucchini.
+Add celery or green peppers, artichoke hearts or even yellow squash or zucchini.
 Those would be delicious with the chicken.
-I would not saute' the squash or zucchini since they are softer and will cook more quickly than the other vegetables.
+I would not saute' the squash, artichoke or zucchini since they are softer and will cook more quickly than the other vegetables.

 chicken breasts, oil, canned tomatoes, broth on cutting board.

-• Bone in, skin on chicken breast produce juicier chicken than boneless.
+• Bone in, skin on chicken breast produce juicier chicken than boneless chicken breast.
 You can use boneless; just keep an eye on the temperature of the chicken so it doesn't overcook.
+If you prefer bone-in chicken thighs, you can use those instead.

 • Browning the chicken before cooking them in the Dutch oven sears in the flavor.
 I wouldn't skip this step since it produces the best result.